 German Renaissance painter, active in Cologne from 1515.
 Known especially for his portraits, which combine Northern realism with Italian-inspired monumentality and breadth, Bruyn also painted religious works such as the high altar at Essen Cathedral (1522).
 A portrait of a man and three religious works are in the Philadelphia Museum; many of his works are in Germany.
-Related Paintings of BRUYN, Barthel :. | Portrait of a Young Woman hgktr | Burgomaster Arnold von Brauweiler | Vanitas Still-Life | Portrait of Scholar Petrus von Clapis | Portrait of a Man with Three Sons |
+Related Paintings of BRUYN, Barthel :. | Portrait of a Man with Three Sons | Portrait of Scholar Petrus von Clapis | Vanitas Still-Life | Portrait of a Young Woman hgktr | Vanitas still life from the reverse of |

 Related Artists:Theo Van Rysselberghe